quicken/filefocus/README.md

 - https://github.com/quicken/filefocus

+## Features

+- Open all files in a group with one click.
+- Sync Groups between devices.
+- Automatically add open files to a group.
+(History)
+- Define groups for all Project Team Members.
+- Maintains the same icon and git status as the file explorer.
+- Full Drag & Drop Support
+- Show all open editors in a tree view.
+(Experimental)

 ## What is New

-- Open all files in a file group with one-click.
+- Open all files in a file group with one click.
 - Setting that automatically adds opened files to the pinned group.
 - Setting that shows all known editors in a special "Editor Group".
 - Setting that allows turning off Project Groups.